 I couldn’t drive the ball worth a damn, but I had a pretty wicked game from ~150 yards in…and I could hit some excellent woods (3, 5, 7, 9) off the turf & was proficient around the green.

 “Drive for show.
 Putt for dough.”

 Then there was this one Saturday when Rich Green & I (a fellow USCC VP who also moved down from NY) went out to play Alsatian very early in the morning.
 (We played hundreds & hundreds of rounds together, all over the San Antonio-New Braunfels area & surrounding counties.)

 We were usually the first group off the box & as such, enjoyed a wide-open course, with no other golfers in front of us.
 It was almost like golfing on our own private course!

-Normally, the most frustrating part of one’s golf game – – BY FAR – – is the incessant waiting for the “coast to clear” in front of you (those damned slow-ass $&!@?# other golfers) so you can take your next shot.
+Normally, the most frustrating part of one’s golf game – – BY FAR – – is the incessant waiting for the “coast to clear” in front of you (“those damned slow-ass $&!@?# other golfers”) before you can take your next shot.

-But when you’re “first off the tees” with no one in front of you, all you experience is a wide-open course in front of you all day.
+But when you’re “first off the tee” with no one in front of you, all you experience is a wide-open course in front of you all day.